 - Adding or upgrading accessibility for a disabled person.
 If you or a loved one requires assistance getting into the house through a ramp or other means, you'll be able to include that in your renovation plans.

 - Conserving energy through improvements.
 You are able to make any improvements to the house that will help you conserve energy.
-Adding solar panels to the roof of the house, for instance, is allowed.
+For instance, you can add solar panels to the roof of the house.

 What are the Pros and Cons of a 203k Loan?So far, you may be thinking that rehab loans sound like a dream come true.
 You can purchase a run-down property in a good neighborhood and turn it into the home you've always fantasized about owning.
 While this is essentially true, there are some caveats to this type of home loan.